-I am a 60-year-old man who exercises daily — runs and walks over 30 miles a week.
+I am a 60 year old man who exercises daily — runs and walks over 30 miles a week.
 My "bad" cholesterol was 124 and my "good" cholesterol was 39.
 I know the 124 is OK, but I am worried about the 39.
 Do you think I have a problem?
 I have a sweet tooth and eat a lot of candy.
 Can this be a problem?
 I follow a rather low fat diet and eat little red meat.

-Keep in mind that cholesterol levels are only one risk factor for heart disease.
-Family history, body mass index (weight to height ratio), if you are a smoker, and high blood pressure also need to be considered.
-Your health care provider can help you interpret your test results as well as your other pertinent medical history and point you to ways to decrease your overall risk of heart disease.Alice!
+Reader, it's also worth noting that cholesterol levels are only one risk factor for heart disease.
+Family history, body mass index (weight to height ratio), smoking status, and high blood pressure also need to be considered.
+If you want an overall sense of your heart health that incorporates your test results and medical history, your health care provider can advise you further and help you increase your heart smarts moving forward.

 Can’t find information on the site about your health concern or issue?